 It all started in 2014, when AWS launched Lambda, and promised developers a better, more hands-free way of deploying and running their systems.

 Google Cloud and Azure followed with Cloud Functions and Azure Functions respectively.

 The benefits are tremendous.
 Developers would get closer to event & microservice driven architectures, and worry less about production environments going down under intense or spiky traffic.
 And you get all this while paying a lot less money for it.

 But in the developer world, things haven't taken off.
 The push was extraordinary.
 The pull, not so much.
 As the benefits are clear for both sides, why has this happened?

 Developers & their companies fear closed-source runtimes.
-AWS and GCP and Azure all together have their own internal separate implementation of the runtimes and no one really knows what it's doing.
+AWS and GCP and Azure each have their own internal separate implementation of the runtimes and no one really knows what it's doing.

 Some cloud providers like IBM opted to run on Apache OpenWhisk which is open-source.
 Others like Oracle Cloud built their own runtime and open-sourced it.
 It's called Fn - https://github.com/fnproject/fn.
 Let's applaud both IBM and Oracle for doing this.
 Unfortunately the damage has already been done, as trust is quick to lose and hard to gain.

 Because nothing is standardized, runtimes differ greatly.
 When you build serverless functions you're supposed to get an object containing event properties.
 Well, again those properties are different for each cloud vendor.